Gross Receipts Taxes

 - Delaware's Division of Revenue imposes a gross receipts tax on the "total receipts of a business received from goods sold and services rendered in the State.
 There are no deductions for the cost of goods or property sold, labor costs, interest expense, discount paid, delivery costs, state or federal taxes, or any other expenses allowed."

 - Ohio has a Commercial Activity Tax which is basically a gross receipts tax on all businesses.
 There is an annual minimum tax based on the amount of taxable gross receipts.
-The state issues a long, detailed list of receipts that are and aren't included, but basically taxable gross receipts include sales of property—including intellectual property—as well as performance of services and rents.
+The state issues a long, detailed list of receipts that are and aren't included, but basically taxable gross receipts include sales of property—including intellectual property—as well as the performance of services and rents.

 - Washington has a Business and Occupational Tax on business gross income.
 Gross income is the "income earned by the business for products sold or services rendered."
 This includes retail sales.
 "There are no deductions allowed for costs of doing business, materials used, labor or delivery expenses, or taxes."